TummalaSharmila/Programming-for-Science-Informatics/shellscript README.md

 * *touch data_summary.txt* is used to create an empty text file.

-* *ls -l >> data_summary.txt* ls -l gives information \(size, name, permissions etc\) of all the files in the directory and  \'>>' is used to append the result of this command to data_summary.txt file.
+* *ls -l >> data_summary.txt* ls -l gives information \(size, name, permissions, etc\) of all the files in the directory and  \'>>' is used to append the result of this command to the data_summary.txt file.

-*  *head >> data_summary.txt* is used to append first 10 lines of the files into summary text file.
+*  *head >> data_summary.txt* is used to append the first 10 lines of the files into the summary text file.

 *  *wc -l >> data_summary.txt* is used to append number of lines and name of each file present in the directory.

 *  *cat >> data_summary.txt* is used to display all the information present in the data_summary.txt file.

 ### Files needed:
-no need of any other files.

 ### Packages needed:
 make sure you have wget installed prior to running my script.

 ### How to run my script
 1. download the shatumma.sh script to your local system
-2. open the terimnal and navigate to the directory which contains this script
+2. open the terminal and navigate to the directory which contains this script
-3. make this file executable with command \" chmod +x shatumma.sh \"
+3. make sure this file is executable with command \" chmod +x shatumma.sh\"
 4. enter \"./shatumma.sh\" to run the script.

 ### NOTE: